Manikranth/Notes/Terraform/OPA/Notes.md

   "allowed_vm_types": ["t3.micro", "t3.small", "t3.medium"]
 }
 ```
-This list can list can be featched (by a  script) or they can ypdate in the there Git thta will trigger a pipleine whicj will bundel up the data and policy and store it a any location.
+This list can list can be featched (by a script) or they can update in the there Git that will trigger a pipleine which will bundel up the "data" + "policy" and store it a any location.

-two modes:
+Two modes:
 Pipelines → short-lived OPA, feed latest repo snapshot.
-Runtime / sidecars → long-lived OPA, auto-pulls bundles from a central service.
+Server/ services / sidecars → long-lived OPA, auto-pulls bundles from a central service.

-## Policy at runtime:
+## Policy at server/services:
 OPA runs as a long-lived server process (or sidecar).
 Other apps/services query it via REST calls